littleosbook/littleosbook/the_road_to_user_mode.md

 badly written user programs from messing with other programs or the kernel.
 Badly written kernels are free to mess up what they want.

-There's quite a way to go until we get to user mode, but here follows a quick-and-dirty start.
+There's quite a way to go until the OS created in this book can execute programs in user mode, but this chapter will show how to easily execute a small program in kernel mode.

-## Loading a Program
+## Loading an External Program

-Where do we get the application from?
+Where do we get the external program from?
 Somehow we need to load the code we want to execute into memory.
 More feature-complete operating systems usually have drivers and file systems that enable them load the software from a CD-ROM drive, a hard disk or other persistent media.

 Instead of creating all these drivers and file systems, we will use a